promisegrid/grid-poc/x/sim1/routing.md

     monitor acknowledgements.
 If delivery rates fall below a threshold, the protocol switches to an epidemic mode with controlled backoff to achieve robust broadcast in sparse network conditions.

+19. Promise-Theory: Conditional Promise Routing
+    Nodes make explicit promises with conditions attached to each hop.
+    If a promise is unfulfilled, nodes dynamically reroute the message to a different path.
+This protocol integrates trust scoring based on past promise fulfillment.

+20. Promise-Theory: Cooperative Exchange Routing
+    Each node negotiates promises for message forwarding.
+Nodes exchange commitments and mutually verify promise exchanges, leading to a self-enforcing mesh of reliable routes.

+21. Promise-Theory: Reputation-Grounded Routing
+    Nodes calculate routing decisions based on a reputation score derived from historical promise fulfillment.
+High-reputation nodes are more likely to be chosen for message forwarding, while low-reputation nodes are penalized in future routing assignments.

+22. Market-Based: Incentivized Routing Auctions
+    Nodes bid for message forwarding opportunities in realtime auctions.
+    Sample auctions allow nodes to offer competitive fees (or credits) for taking on message routing tasks, ensuring efficient allocation of network resources.

+23. Market-Based: Credit-Based Routing Exchange
+    A credit system is implemented where nodes earn credits for successfully forwarding messages.
+These credits can be traded or used to prioritize packet delivery during network congestion, aligning supply and demand.

+24. Market-Based: Dynamic Routing Pricing
+    Node forwarders set dynamic prices based on network load and available capacity.
+Senders select routes based not only on speed but also on cost, creating a market-driven optimization for message transit.

+25. Prediction-Market: Forecasted Route Efficiency
+    Nodes use historical traffic and performance data to forecast the efficiency of potential routes.
+These predictions are shared in a prediction market where nodes vote on the most reliable paths.

+26. Prediction-Market: Expectation-Driven Routing
+    Each node submits predicted delivery times and success rates for various routes.
+Routes with the highest consensus of efficient delivery expectations are automatically chosen for message forwarding.

+27. Prediction-Market: Consensus-Based Route Selection
+    A decentralized market mechanism gathers predictions and betting pools on route success.
+The route with the highest consensus via market-based scoring is selected, rewarding nodes for accurate predictions and efficient forwarding.